shenvilab/autodft/README.md

 can use the built-in Windows Terminal program.
 Connect to the computing cluster:
 - ```ssh username@garibaldi.scripps.edu```

-Install the micromamba package manager if not already installed:
+Install the micromamba package manager if not already installed.
+(Note: The more common miniconda package manager can also be used, but is blocked by firewalls at Scripps Research)
 - ```curl -Ls https://micro.mamba.pm/api/micromamba/linux-64/latest | tar -xvj bin/micromamba```
 - ```./bin/micromamba shell init -s bash -p ~/micromamba```
 - ```source ~/.bashrc```